What Is Bitcoin? Five Things You Need To Know

 Bitcoins Are Protected By Private Keys

-If you have bitcoin, it is protected by private “keys”.
+If you have bitcoin, it is protected by private “keys.”
 In fact, these keys are so private that if the key is lost, so is the bitcoin.
-According to Bitzuma.com, “a Bitcoin private key is simply an integer between 1 and 1077.
+According to Bitzuma, “a Bitcoin private key is simply an integer between 1 and 1077.
 This may not seem like much of a selection, but for practical purposes, it’s essentially infinite.”

 When a transaction is completed, it contains both a digital signature and a private key.
 If the digital signature is valid, then it can be accepted into the Bitcoin network.
 From there, the private key set of numbers is irreversibly turned into a public key (another set of numbers), which is irreversibly turned into an address (again, a set of numbers).
 The address is used by the payee of the bitcoin to receive the currency.
 But, only the bitcoin for the transaction is available, since the sender’s other balance is protected by the private key.